mariskavanwilligen/mariskavanwilligenold.github.io/content/20220107_inheritance.md

         return forecast

 ```
-The new subclass NewProduct has a changed forecast_product function.
-Instances from the parent/original class will still have the old function forecat_product from the Product class.
+The subclass has a changed *forecast_product* function.
+Instances from the parent/original class will still have the old function *forecast_product* from the parent class.